kirezibana/awards/README.md

 # AWWARD PROJECTAPP
 This an app that enables to see the different projects posted by users.
-You can view and rate them.  will allow a user to post a project he/she has created and get it reviewed by his/her peers.
+You can view and rate them.It will also allow a user to post a project he/she has created and get it reviewed by his/her peers.

+A project can be rated based on 3 different criteria

 ## Author
 KIREZI BANA HORTENSE